towaanu/memodogs/README.md

 The app should be accessible in your browser : [http://localhost:3000](http://localhost:3000)

 ### Server
 To play the game you need the server api.
-You can fin it on [this repo](https://github.com/towaanu/memodogs-server) \
+You can find it on [this repo](https://github.com/towaanu/memodogs-server)